ElyFura/nodecg-screenshot-tester/README.md

 ```

 ## <a name="populating-replicants"></a> How do I populate Replicants for testing?
-Absolutely.
 If your test case specifies a `replicantPrefills` object, it will populate those Replicants with the specified values before running your entrance method (if defined) and taking the screenshot.

 You can even put your Replicant values in a file on disk and have `nodecg-screenshot-tester` load them for you.

-Example:
+##### Example:
 ```js
 // nodecg/bundles/your-bundle/test/helpers/screenshot-costs.js
 module.exports = {